Deconvolution of arbitrary distribution functions and densities: Convergence of the deconvolution function

 \begin{assumption} There exist constants $\rho>0$ and $j_\bareps \in \N_0$, for which $\mathcal{P}_\bareps(t+j\rho,m)$ is non-decreasing or non-increasing with respect to integer $j \geq j_\bareps$, for each fixed $0 \leq t \leq \rho$. \end{assumption}

 Clearly, the parameter $\rho>0$ corresponds to some kind of period.
-Examples for c.fs. that fulfill the above assumption are $\Phi_\bareps(t) = t^{-2} \curbr{ \sin(t) }^2$ or, besides products of monotonic and periodic functions, also mixtures of the form
+C.fs. that fulfill the above assumption are products of monotonic and periodic functions, e.g., $\Phi_\bareps(t) = t^{-2} \curbr{ \sin(t) }^2$, as well as mixtures of the form

-for $0 < a \leq 1$ and c.fs. $0 \leq \Phi_{ \bareps_d }, \Phi_{ \bareps_c } \leq 1$, of which $\Phi_{ \bareps_d }$ is periodic, while $\Phi_{ \bareps_c }$ is monotonic. \\ Common methods to extract oscillatory ingredients from an integral include partial integration or a sophisticated partitioning of the range of integration.
-In the sequel, both techniques will be combined with Abelian summation by parts.
-While integration by parts may transform non-absolutely convergent integrals to absolutely convergent ones, Abelian summation by parts provides the analogue for series.
+for $0 < a \leq 1$ and c.fs. $0 \leq \Phi_{ \bareps_d }, \Phi_{ \bareps_c } \leq 1$, of which $\Phi_{ \bareps_d }$ is periodic, while $\Phi_{ \bareps_c }$ is monotonic.
+Now, frequently used techniques to extract oscillatory ingredients from an integral include partial integration and a sophisticated partitioning of the range of integration.
+Here, we additionally combine these methods with Abelian summation by parts.
+While integration by parts may rearrange a non-absolutely convergent to an absolutely convergent integral, Abelian summation by parts provides the analogue for series.
 It essentially enters the proof of the following auxiliary statement.
+In the sequel, for $\kappa \in \mathcal{M}(\C, \mathcal{B}(\R))$, we write